-We can change our Echos device settings: We can set the volume and stop audio playback on all or specific Echo devices.
+We can change our Echos device settings: We can set the volume – currently only for the Echo the routine runs on – and stop audio playback on all or specific Echo devices.
 And we can activate “do not disturb” on all or specific Echo devices, for a certain duration or until a certain time.

 Please note, “do not disturb” blocks notifications, such as calls and messages.
 It does not block alarms or timers.